 What do we have here?
 We have a first task, 'ls' whose output is piped (sent dynamically) to the next one's input (wc).

 Let's see how we can do this in evQueue!

 The first part will be pretty straightforward.
 Create a new dynamic shell task and set its path to '/bin/ls /'.
 This time we do not use dynamic input for simplicity reasons, but you could as well add a parameter to the workflow to set the path.

 Create a second task under the first one and set its path to '/usr/bin/wc -l'.

 You should get this:

-Set mode to text and add a new input part of type XPath value.
+Under "Stdin stream", add a new input part of type XPath value.
 Choose your parent task's output and save.